swiss-ai-center/image-groomer/README.md

 - **make_sets**: This mode takes source directory containing categories of images and split it into train, validation and test sets.
 The split preserves the class balance.
 Default split sizes are, respectively, 80%, 10% and 10%.
+You may adjust these proportion with the option `--split 0.7 0.2 0.1`.
   Example source directory:

   ```text